 There’s an aquamarine swimming pool and shady concrete cabanas with cushions (pictured above), along with a poolside café serving scrummy Cambodian and Western dishes, including all-day breakfasts.
 Make sure you try the Khmer noodle soup.

-The hotel is in the fashionable BBK1 district, which has a café on virtually every corner, some of the city’s best restaurants, and great street food options, including a few very close to the hotel.
+The hotel is best suited to second-time visitors to the city, as you’ll need to take a tuk tuk to the sights.
+It’s located in the increasingly fashionable BBK1 district, which has a café on virtually every corner, some of the city’s best restaurants, and great street food options, including a few very close to the hotel.

 29 Street 71, near Boulevard Mao Tse Toung